inroutephp/inroute/README.md

 $emitter->emit($response);
 ```

-Or to send to piped example from above:
+Or to send to piped example from above

 <!--
     @example DispatchingPipedRoute